absmach/supermq-docs/docs/authorization.md

 Domain creator becomes administrator of the domain by default as they are a member of the default _*`admin`*_ role.
 Domain administrator can create roles with various actions on the domain and add other users as members to these roles.
 More about roles is highlighted in the [roles page](./authz-spec.md)

-The process of adding a user as a member to a domain role is a as follows:
+The process of adding a user as a member to a domain role is as follows:

 ### 1. Create domain role